BMW 2 Series Coupe 2022: Everything you need to know

-It was officially launched at the Goodwood Festival of Speed, with the M240i taking pride of place on BMW M division’s stand.
+It was officially revealaed last year, with the M240i taking pride of place on BMW M division’s stand at the Goodwood Festival of Speed.
 Here’s everything you need to know about the new 2 Series range.

 BMW 2 Series styling